Packing list for Winter trips in Central Sweden

 CHOOSING THE BEST BAG

-We recommend a large backpack or duffel bag as you will have to carry your own bag for 300 meters from the cars to the lodge.
+We recommend a large backpack or duffel bag as you will have to carry your own bag from the cars to the lodge.
 If it is more convenient you may travel with a regular suitcase as it is not far to walk.
 Also bring a small daypack to be able to carry a water bottle and any extra clothes that you may want to bring on a day hike.

 Feet